 Looking for another way to get rid of your unwanted items?
 The following links provide information about locations you can take materials for reuse, recycling, and proper disposal.

 The City works to keep illegal donation bins for clothing and electronics out of the community.
 Free electronics recycling is available to Barrie residents at the City of Barrie's Environmental Centre (272 Ferndale Drive North).
-Alternative options:
+Visit

 Residents are encouraged to consider donating mobility and assistive devices such as walkers, canes, and bath chairs, to local charitable re-use stores, and pick-up services, and classified services.